bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 Worth acknowledging that C++ can do interesting things with `protected`, `friend`, and others, that Rust can't.
 However, Rust can limit trait implementations to current crate ("sealed traits"), where C++ concepts are purely duck typing.

+# decltype and compiler-named types

+Rust has some types named by the compiler, but inaccessible in traits; can't return `impl SomeTrait` from traits.
+Can return `impl Future` from free functions and structs, but traits can't use compiler-generated types (associated types still need to name the type).
+C++ doesn't appear to have the same restrictions.